szycic/sc-task-receipts/README.md

 # SC Task Receipts
 This repository contains the source code for the `sc-task-receipts` package.

+The app is written to be compatible with my Notion database schema — it expects properties such as `Name`, `Project` (relation), `Priority` (select), `Planned start`, `Due date`, `Description`, `Printed` (checkbox) and `Done` (status).

+It is intended for personal/local‑network use and does not include production authentication or any kind of additional security by default.
+If you expose the app beyond a trusted LAN, add authentication, TLS, and restrict access to sensitive API endpoints.

+Due to time constraints, some HTML/CSS in this project was generated with AI assistance and has been reviewed and edited by me.

 ## Environment Variables
 The following environment variables can be set to configure the package: